 Writing - 10/10

 This system of gameplay gives you a lot of control on the pace you want to go at: you can fool around with all the Slice of Life side scenes, and have slower SoL pacing, or you can go straight to the important stuff and have a very tight, almost thriller-esque story.
 I did a mix of the two depending on my mood, and I absolutely loved the amount of control they give you when it comes to pace; it's like a book in that aspect.
-You feel more like you are actually progressing through the plot with Shirou, and accompanied by the ability to change the pace make a game that is a change of pace for visual novels (pun intended).
+This makes you feel more like you are actually progressing through the plot with Shirou, and accompanied by the ability to change the pace makes for a game that is a change of pace for visual novels (pun intended).
 I loved this aspect of it, and it made for an engaging experience that you typically don't see in a visual novel.

 Gameplay - 9/10

 Also, just like its predecessor, This is an eroge... soo..
 QUE THE OBLIGATORY EROGE WARNING HERE.
-That being said,most of the H scenes are completely optional, which is nice but there's one at the end of the game that you'll have to get through to finish the story, so be aware of that.
+That being said, most of the H scenes are completely optional, which is nice but there's one at the end of the game that you'll have to get through to finish the story, so be aware of that.

 Visuals - 9/10